 January 31, 2020 - by Jason Lisk

-Patrick Mahomes and the Kansas City Chiefs should have high Future Value in 2020 (Photo by Scott Winters/Icon Sportswire)
+Patrick Mahomes of the Kansas City Chiefs (Photo by Scott Winters/Icon Sportswire)

 The Kansas City Chiefs (14-4) have reached the Super Bowl for the first time in 50 years, and there is plenty of excitement among fans as a result.